 LITC aspires to make a difference to young people and communities on a local, national and international basis.
 LITC’s International Development services include: Youth; Community Sports Development; and specialist projects.

-LITC is committed to fighting poverty throughout the Global South, supporting communities to improve their way of live and assist them to be empowered and move themselves out of poverty.
-LITC aims to reducing the level of poverty amongst communities, especially hunger, through REACH programmes.
-LITC also works with communities who have been affected by war, injustice and natural disasters.
+LITC is committed to fighting poverty throughout the Global South, supporting communities to improve their way of life and assisting them to be empowered and move themselves out of poverty.

 LITC works throughout the Global South combating key health issues, especially HIV and AIDs.
 LITC’s Health and Wellbeing projects offer guidance on how to avoid contraction of HIV, support for individuals and families affected by HIV/AIDs as well as how to avoid spreading HIV/AIDs.

 LITC’s COMBAT project is aimed at providing key support to those with HIV/AIDs.
 From providing information on drugs available, how to sustain a healthy lifestyle and acting as advocates for people affected by HIV/AIDs in their community and health services.
 LITC also provides counselling to those affected.

 LITC promotes equality wherever we deliver services.
 LITC is committed to fighting prejudice of all kinds, whilst encouraging participation in Civil Society and equality amongst genders and races.
 LITC’s democracy programmes promote social action, representation and campaigning in the Global South.

 LITC delivers Human Rights awareness training, as well as conflict resolution projects throughout the Global South and other conflict zones.
 LITC brings communities together, encourages dialogue and promotes the UN Declaration of Human Rights.
 From 2014, LITC will run a series of international youth exchanges that will emphasise cultural differences and promote International Human Rights.